 Marketers and sales professionals have long known how great video is for explaining things.
 It’s time for customer support to embrace it, too.

 Video explains huge quantities of information in very little time.
 Say you need to learn how to tie a bow tie.
 It could take hundreds of words to explain the process, and the written descriptions of each step might not be clear to the reader.
 Or you could watch a 10-second GIF, tie that tie like a pro, and arrive at your event on time.

 “How-to” is one of the top four categories on YouTube.
 It’s often the first place people go to get answers to all kinds of questions, from tying bow ties to learning how to use a product.

-68% of people would rather watch a video to solve a problem with a product or service instead of getting in touch with the business’s support team.
+People would rather watch a video to solve a problem with a product or service than get in touch with the business’s support team.
 And when 42% of consumers are willing to pay as much as 16% more for a product with a friendly, welcoming experience, it’s in your best interest to make your support workflow shine.

 And it works!
 Here at Vidyard, 80% of our customers watch our videos to learn how to use our platform or solve an issue they’re experiencing.